Sumanthrillex07/Crypto-Crafter/README.md

 The data is pulled from the CoinGecko API.

 ## Introduction
  This website is a great way to stay up-to-date on the latest cryptocurrency news and trends.
 It's easy to use and has a modern design.
-The dark mode support is a nice touch, and it's great that the data is pulled from the CoinMarketCap API, so you can be sure that it's accurate.
+The dark mode support is a nice touch, and it's great that the data is pulled from the CoinGecko API, so you can be sure that it's accurate.

 ## Features
 Here are some of the features that make this website a great resource for cryptocurrency enthusiasts: